zuhailight/Azure_Data_Engineering_Project/README.md

  - Mount Azure Data Lake Gen2 to DBFS using credential passthrough
  - Change all the column name to a proper name
  -  Clean all the date data to daydate format DD/MM/YYYY
- -  Output to transform01 folder
+ -  Output to transform01 folder where each table is format as Delta format (for log/history) and they have their own directory folder based on the table name same as the RAW01 container.